aws-samples/aws-serverless-workshops/Auth/1_UserAuthentication/README.md

 	![Cloud9 Create Scratchpad Tab](../images/cloud9-createscratchpadtab.png)

-26. Back in the AWS Cognito console, copy your new **User Pool Id** into the scratchpad tab.
+26. Back in the AWS Cognito console, copy your new *User Pool Id* into the scratchpad tab.

 	![Copy User Pool ID](../images/cognito-userpool-copy-userpool-id.png)

-27. Choose **App clients** heading under **General settings** within the Cognito navigation panel.
+27. Choose **App clients** heading under *General settings* within the Cognito navigation panel.

-28. Copy the **App client ID** over to your scrathpad.
+28. Copy the *App client ID* over to your scratchpad.
 You will be using both of these values later on.

 	![Copy User Pool App Client ID](../images/cognito-userpool-copy-appclient-id.png)